emma-campbell/assignment02/README.md

 ## CSS Changes

 Overall, there weren't too many changes that I made to the site.
 CSS wise, I first changed the fonts to their new typefaces.
-I noticed that the paragraph font was a little hard to read, so I upped the size and increases the line spacing to increase legibility.
+I noticed that the paragraph font was a little hard to read, so I upped the size and increased the line spacing to increase legibility.

 The only other CSS change that I made was to change the background color of the container to white.
 This increases the constrast between the typeface and the background -- increasing reability.